emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 If the TEAP peer detects an error at any point in the TLS layer, the TEAP peer SHOULD send a TEAP response encapsulating a TLS record containing the appropriate TLS alert message, and which contains a zero-length message.
-The server then MUST terminate the converation with an EAP failure, as discused in the previous paragraph.
+The server then MUST terminate the conversation with an EAP failure, as discussed in the previous paragraph.

 While {{RFC8446}} allows for the TLS conversation to be restarted, it is not clear when that would use useful (or used) for TEAP.
 Fatal TLS errors will cause the TLS conversation to fail.
 Non-fatal TLS errors can likely be ignored entirely.
 As a result, TEAP implementations MUST NOT permit TLS restarts.